Trump downplays national security team texting military operation plan on Signal as a minor 'glitch'

 “If this information had gotten out, American lives could have been lost.
 If the Houthis had this information they could reposition their defensive systems,” Warner said.

 In response to questions from Democratic Sen. Ron Wyden of Oregon, Gabbard and Ratcliffe said they would participate in an audit looking into administration officials' use of Signal.
-Wyden said the matter must be investigated.
+Wyden said it must be investigated.

 “I’m of the view that there ought to be resignations,” Wyden said.